Project Pluto: Test facilities

-All controls were located in the central control room, which was air conditioned with a positive pressure so air always flowed towards the disassembly bay and the hot cells, and the air from them used was passed through filters.
-The main disassembly bay and the hot cells were accessible through opening that were normally covered with lead plates.
-There showers and a radiation safety room for workers.
+All controls were located in the central control room, which was air conditioned with a positive pressure so air always flowed towards the disassembly bay and the hot cells, and the used air from them was passed through filters.
+The main disassembly bay and the hot cells were accessible through openings that were normally covered with lead plates.
+There were showers and a radiation safety room for workers.
 Building 2201 also contained a maintenance shop, darkroom, offices, and equipment storage rooms.
 Scientists monitored the tests remotely via a television hook up from a tin shed located at a safe distance that had a fallout shelter stocked with two weeks' supply of food and water in the event of a major catastrophe.